ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-layout/index.md

 Make sure to give the chart's `container` element an explicit size, otherwise you will run into a chicken and egg situation where the container expects to size itself according to the content and the chart expects to size itself according to the container.

+## Background
+It is possible to specify chart background.
+It could be `background.fill` colour, `background.image` or both.
+The image requires `.url`.
+By default the image placed in the center of the chart. `.left`, `.top`, `.right` or `.bottom` properties specifies the distance between the respective borders of the image and the chart. `.width` and `.height` override the image size.
+If only one size defined, the other size adjusted to preserve the image proportion.

 ## Next Up

 Continue to the next section to learn about the [legend and its layout](/charts-legend/).